 - Deliberative polling

-C. Advocacy and citizen voice – Helping citizens to publicly express their opinions and concerns is a core aspect of participatory governance.
-This section of the toolkit contains a number of tools for enhancing citizen voice and advocacy.
+C. Advocacy and citizen voice – This section contains a number of tools for enhancing citizen advocacy, and helping citizens to publicly express their opinions and concerns.

 - Full Introduction to Advocacy and Citizen Voice